 Overall, Dashly tools increased the conversion to using paid features.
 Now only 11,5% of users don’t run them, instead of 15%.

 Dashly team developed and implemented triggered campaigns with the client that still work and generate more significant revenue each month.
-In addition, the client uses campaigns we saved as templates and scales them on their own.
+In addition, the client uses campaigns we saved as templates and scales them independently.

 The client is planning to continue using Dashly tools.
 In the nearest future, they want to scale their email campaigns.